BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

-After less than wonderful publicity the market return hasn’t been easy.
+After less than wonderful publicity the market return wasn’t easy.

-Great Wall Motors called the 2017 dual-cab utility the ‘Steed’ – a name that has been used in other markets.
+Great Wall Motors called the 2017 dual-cab utility the ‘Steed’ – a name that had been used in other markets.

 Great Wall Motors Australia (GWMA) then managing director, Parker Shi, said the decision to go with the Steed nameplate was unanimous with the local team.

 “In China the Great Wall ute is called Wingle, which translates to ‘horse’.
 That’s why it was called the Steed in the United Kingdom and why we have chosen that name,” Mr Shi said.

 The initial release was a dual-cab 4×4 diesel ute, priced at $29,990 driveaway